-OVERVIEW ROOFING EXTERIOR STRUCTURE ELECTRICAL HEATING COOLING INSULATION PLUMBING INTERIOR
+HEATING COOLING INSULATION OVERVIEW ROOFING EXTERIOR STRUCTURE PLUMBING INTERIOR APPLIANCES OUR ADVICE APPENDIX REFERENCE

-This Overview lists some of the significant report items if any were identified.
+This Overview lists some (if any were identified) of the significant report items.
 Please read the entire report before making any decisions about the home; do not rely solely on the Overview.